History of Royal Grammar School

 Fast forward to 1561, when the School received its first Royal Charter, which ensured that the School was endowed permanently with a governing body known as the Six Masters.
 A second Royal Charter was granted in 1843 by Queen Victoria, with the title of ‘Royal’ being conferred in 1869.
 Princess Anne’s grandmother, Queen Elizabeth the Queen Mother, also visited the School in 1961, providing a neat symmetry of royal visits.

 The School moved from its site behind St Swithun’s Church, just off the High Street, to its current site, which was then called Whiteladies Farm in 1868.
-Many people in the City are familiar not only with the frontage along The Tything, but also the handsome playing fields on Flagge Meadow Walk and St Oswald’s Field on Lansdowne Road.
+Many people in the City are familiar not only with the frontage along The Tything but also the handsome playing fields on Flagge Meadow Walk and St Oswald’s Field on Lansdowne Road.
 Cricket was first played at Flagge Meadow in 1886 and remains a superb sporting facility in the city for Cricket, Rugby and Football with the advantage of being just two minutes’ walk from the School.

 Connections with the City of Worcester are evidenced in many ways.
 Charles William Dyson Perrins, whose father was a former pupil of the School and founded Lea & Perrins, was a major benefactor, allowing some striking buildings to be added on the site.
 Intriguingly, Perrins Hall, which was designed by a former pupil, was added in 1914 and includes an underground rifle range.

 In April 2019, Dodderhill Independent Girls School merged with RGSW (The Royal Grammar School Worcester) and became known as RGS Dodderhill.
 This now means that we have more than 1,400 pupils across four schools and brings the history of RGS right up to date.